-Plastic straws are becoming a no go area for diners across the world.
+Plastic straws are becoming a no-go area for diners across the world.
 This is good news.
-There have been various steps across the world working towards banning plastic straws.
-Several US cities, most notably Seattle and Miami Beach have banned plastic straws.
+There have been various steps around the globe working towards banning plastic straws.
+Several US cities, most notably Seattle and Miami Beach, have banned plastic straws.

-The biggest move so far has been the European Parliament voting for a complete ban of single-use plastic.
+The biggest of the single-use plastic bans so far has been the European Parliament voting for a complete ban on single-use plastic.
 The plastic straw ban applies across members of the EU and will be rolled out by 2025.
-The vote was passed 571 in favour to 53 against.
+EU MPs passed the vote of 571 in favor to 53 against.

 “A victory for our oceans, for the environment and for future generations.”

 Frédérique Ries, the MEP responsible for the bill and Belgian Politician.